onwello/i18n-cli/docs/website/features.md

 ---
 title: "Features"
-description: "Comprehensive features of @logistically/i18n-cli"
+description: "Comprehensive features of @logistically/i18n CLI tool and runtime library"
 sidebar_position: 2
 ---

 # Features

-**@logistically/i18n-cli** provides comprehensive i18n management capabilities with enterprise-grade features designed specifically for NestJS microservices.
+**@logistically/i18n** provides a complete internationalization solution for NestJS microservices, combining a powerful CLI tool for extraction and generation with a robust runtime library for seamless integration.

-## 🔍 Comprehensive Extraction
+## 🛠️ CLI Tool Features

-### Built-in Patterns
+### 🔍 Comprehensive Extraction

 The CLI automatically detects and extracts translatable text using 12+ comprehensive patterns: